 Technology considerations and constructs is based on functional physiologic mechanism and biologically healthy nuances in the oral systemic metrics pathophysiological process of disease.
 This logic will continue to reflect the optimal solution of specific timed and typed sequence of intervention and renders an expected clinical outcome.

 The scope of this presentation is the summary of global laser package technologies available on the market, differentiated comparison-based value proposition, and excellence in logic in product evaluation and package selection.

-Periodontal inflammation around teeth and implants is associated with specific periodontal pathogens.
-The increasing number of infections, the negative impact on systemic diseases and evidence of complications during implant treatment, highlight the need for dentists to search for cause-and-effect relationships to identify efficacious treatment(s).
+The increasing number of periodontal infections, causes the negative impact on systemic diseases and evidence of complications during dental and implant treatment, highlight the need for dentists to search for cause-and-effect relationships to identify efficacious treatments.